alexis-coulombe/Challoupe/README.md

 - **Vulnerability scanning (local Trivy)**: a "Scan" action on the Images page runs [Trivy](https://trivy.dev) as a one-off container (Docker socket mounted in, no persistent service).
 Vulnerability database cached under `data/trivy-cache/`.
 Returns a severity-sorted CVE list.

+- **Resource alerts**: periodically checks CPU, memory, and disk usage against configurable thresholds and notifies over the channels below when one is crossed.

-- **Notifications**: an optional webhook (Discord, Slack, or generic JSON) posts on container crashes, scheduled image updates, and scheduled backup failures.
+- **Notifications**: an optional webhook (Discord, Slack, or generic JSON) and/or [ntfy](https://ntfy.sh) push notifications post on container crashes, scheduled image updates, resource alerts, and scheduled backup failures.
 Configured from Settings, off by default.

 - **Audit log**: an admin-only page (`audit_log` table) records who did what: resource mutations, user management, settings changes, scans, sign-ins, password changes, and denied permission checks.
 Toggled from the page itself, on by default; turning it off stops new entries without erasing history.